smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Who said that you had to sacrifice quality for affordability?**

+The amount you have to spend is your business - the price and quality of the product you buy is ours.

-Well, none of these are going to deliver the same blow as the --KRAKEN--; But whether you're low on funds, or just starting out; we got your back by providing you with your best budget options.
+While none of these options are going to deliver the same blow as a $500 piece; whether you're low on funds - or just starting out - we'll provide you with your best low-budget options.

 Below you'll find the most solid sub-$20 bongs and water pipes on the web right now.

-<h3 class="heading-center">For the Novice Inhaler:</h3>

 <table class="basic-table">
 	<tr>